 I'll talk more about eating a whole foods diet in another post.
 For now, check out this thorough and inspiring post by Sara B. of My New Roots on healthy vs. unhealthy sugar.

 This oatmeal is more of a blueprint for making your morning meal as packed full of nutrition as possible.

 This is a breakfast I eat when I'm feeling EXTRA hungry + when I'm bored of eggs and smoothies.
 I can eat this in the AM and curb hunger until 2 or 3 pm.
 This is just one riff on the oatmeal I make for myself regularly.
 This time it's pear, cashews, chia, honey, and bee pollen.
 But I often make this with blueberries, maple syrup, cinnamon, chia, and hemp.
 Or I'll make it with banana, cacao nibs, almonds, chia, and a dollop of goat yogurt.
 You can make this so many ways -- it's really up to your personal tastes.

-- 1 cup steel cut oatmeal (gluten free certified, if you're celiac)
+1 cup rolled oatmeal (gluten free certified, if you're celiac)

 1/2 tsp virgin coconut oil or ghee (clarified butter)

 1 tbsp raw honey